 The data analysis will allow the identification of problems with the data so that the operator can undertake corrective actions if necessary.

-During Step 6, Verifavia will also:
+During Step 6, VERIFAVIA will also:

-- Perform consistency checks between aggregated fuel consumption data and total fuel purchased (only when all flights are included into the EU ETS)
+- Perform consistency checks between aggregated fuel consumption data and total fuel purchased

 Throughout all the steps identified above, the verification team maintains an Issues Log that lists issues arising.
-Verifavia will share this Issues Log with the Operator so there is a common list of issues to be closed out before completion of the audit.
+VERIFAVIA will share this Issues Log with the operator so there is a common list of issues to be closed out before completion of the audit.

-The Operator is required to undertake corrective actions and provide evidence to the verification team.
+The operator is required to undertake corrective actions and provide evidence to the verification team.
 Some issues that are not critical can be viewed as 'improvement opportunities' and carried forward for future implementation.

-Step 8 - Technical Review
+Step 8 - Independent Technical Review

-The objective of the independent review is to ensure that the verification process was conducted in accordance with Verifavia's documented procedures, that due professional care and judgment has been used, and that any verification risks have been minimised.
+The objective of the independent review is to ensure that the verification process was conducted in accordance with VERIFAVIA's documented procedures, that due professional care and judgment has been used, and that any verification risks have been minimised.

 Step 9 – Final Verification Report